Bill Dolan Interview Part 1

 CA: OK.
 Here.
 Led Zeppelin’s Presence.
 Go!

 BD: All right.
-Like now I’m trying to predict what you’re going to say next.
-OK, so, there’s a riff on the first Five Style record that I borrowed from Presence.
+Like now, I’m trying to predict what you’re going to say next.
+OK, so there’s a riff on the first Five Style record that I borrowed from Presence.

 CA: “On the Corner”?

 BD: No. Well, I mean, yeah, I guess.
+[Editor’s note: “On the Corner” is a Heroic Doses song.]

 CA: The whole feel of the first record is so Presence.
 I was just wondering if you were as influenced by it as much as I was.